| Title: | Fully Flexible Probabilities for Stress Testing and Portfolio Construction |

 A |

-A numerical vector of class ffp
+A numerical vector of class ffp with the new

 probabilities distribution.